Sickness Absence Rates by Industry

 Days lost per worker by sector

-Average working days lost per employee per year due to sickness absence
+Estimated working days lost per employee per year due to sickness absence

 Causes of absence